codsen/codsen/packages/ast-monkey/README.md

 **Output**

-Output will be an array, comprising of zero or more plain objects in the following format:
+The output will be an array, comprising of zero or more plain objects in the following format:

 Object's key     | Type             | Description
 -----------------|------------------|-------------